Skip to content

 Router Configuration

 The router is a built-in system component that handles intelligent message routing and room management.
-It decides which agent should respond when no specific agent is mentioned, sends welcome messages to new rooms, and manages various system-level tasks.
+It decides which agent or team should respond when no specific agent or team is mentioned, sends welcome messages to new rooms, and manages various system-level tasks.

 Configuration